Markdown vs HTML: Which is Better for Writing Documents?

 The Solution: Write in Markdown for speed.
 If you need a complex layout, inject raw HTML directly into your Markdown file (most parsers, including Tuko's Markdown-to-PDF tool, support hybrid documents).

-Related Tools
+Related guides

 Need something else?